0ut0flin3/GPT-1984/ScrapeGPT/README.md

 This Python script logs into openai.com bypassing the Cloudflare captcha, goes to chatgpt , write a prompt and print the response

+**P.S: we are working on adding cookies to remember login and avoid repeat the login every time**